 Culver is house trained and doing very well with crate training, and of course he loves riding along to Culver 's Restaurant for a treat!
 Culver is a sweet, friendly, well-adjusted pup that will be a great addition to a family that will understand and embrace his specific needs.

-*Culver is part of our Christmas Angels Adoption Special, with an adoption fee of just $100 until Dec.
-31st 2016*
+*Culver is part of our Long Timers Special with an Adoption Fee of $100*

 Culver 's adoption fee is $250.00, which includes up-to-date vaccinations, heartworm testing and preventative, neuter and microchip.